 How Nikki Haley Rose Through Republican Ranks

-Haley, who grew up up in a one-stoplight town in South Carolina and became the state's youngest governor, has the unparalleled ability to adapt to her party’s changing winds.
+The Punjabi American, who was South Carolina’s youngest governor, has the unparalleled ability to adapt to her party’s changing winds.

 Anti-Blackness in the Indo-Caribbean Diaspora

 Despite Afro- and Indo-Caribbeans living and working together for over a century, anti-Blackness is still persistent.

 The Messy Race Categories of the U.S. Census

 Until 2000, the decennial survey classified South Asians differently almost every decade.

 Though Harris is ranked as the most progressive senator in Congress today, Gen Z South Asians are less forgiving of her record as attorney general.